BenCat07/Voxalia/README.md

 ## Mac Install Notes

 - Should be similar to Linux requirements...
-- Swap the folder `xulrunner` for the one in the Mac compressed folder.
+- Swap the contents of the folder `xulrunner` for that in the Mac compressed folder.
+May require some trickery here...
 - ???
 (Untested!)

 ## Compiling

-- Open the .sln in Microsoft Visual Studio 2015
+- Open the `Voxalia.sln` file in Microsoft Visual Studio 2015
-- Switch the configuration to Release|x64
+- Switch the configuration to `Release|x64`
 - Build -> Build Solution!

+## Compiling on Linux/Mac

+- open the `Voxalia.sln` file in MonoDevelop
+- Switch the configuration to `Release (Linux)|x64`
+- Build as per normal
+- Be aware that some things may not function properly!
+	- If you are a Linux/Mac|mono|C# developer, consider trying to improve what you can and sending it back through a Github pull request to FreneticXYZ!

 ## Playing